Flash - a necessary thing. Even if you have super-fast lenses in your arsenal and full frame camerashooting at high ISO.

-An external flash is the ability to control light.
-If we are shooting people in low light, for example, our additional light source in the form of a flash serves two very important functions:
+External flash is the ability to control light.
+If we are shooting people in low light, for example, our additional light source in the form of a flash performs two very important functions:

 - separates the object from the background